futurestages/OnBoardXR_Landing_Page/docs/glossary-optimization.md

 Community Member [`Carla Knopp`]() guided [a workshop on Vertex and Substance Painting here](https://www.youtube.com/watch?v=gAyC0SGv0go).

 ## Origins
 Be careful of the origin of objects and scenes as this can cause known issues.
-A `Scene` should ideally never go below Y = 0.
-So if you would like users to descend down a staircase, place the lowest at the Origin and spawn users above on the "ground" level.
+A `Scene` floorplan should ideally never go below Y = 0 in Spoke.
+For example, if you would like users to descend down a staircase, we recommend placing the lowest area at the origin (Y=0) and spawning users above as the perceived "ground" level.

 Any `Object` should set the origin point at the very center of the geometry or it will be lopsided when picked up or tossed in VR.
 This can be done in Blender by cliking on the object mesh and selecting Object > Set Origin > Origin To Geometry.